williampiv/textweb/README.md

 to actually achieve full functionality.

 ## How to use it
-Easily emough, clone the repo, `cd` into it, and run `make` (assuming you have Go installed) and you should get a nice binary in `build/` that you can run.
+Easily enough, clone the repo, `cd` into it, and run `make` (assuming you have Go installed) and you should get a nice binary in `build/` that you can run.